Felip (musician): Musical style

-Each member of SB19 has a different taste in music, so they do a mix of their respective styles in their songs.
-He considers his solo work a way to explore genres of music other than his band's P-pop, saying that his songs as Felip are more experimental.
+Each member of SB19 has distinct musical tastes and styles which they are able to showcase more fully in their solo work.
+Felip considers his solo work as a way to explore genres of music other than his band's P-pop, stating that his songs as Felip are more experimental.
 His deep bass voice, once a point of insecurity for him, now features heavily in both SB19's music and his solo projects.
-However, he has a wide vocal range, and can do falsetto.
-He considers his genre to be "hip-hop metal rock", and has also been influenced by R&B. After the release of Complex, HipHopDX Asia's MC Galang wrote that there was "no set precedent" for pop stars in the Philippine music industry successfully crossing over to another genre, like Felip has.
+However, he is noted for possessing a wide vocal range, and being able to do falsetto.
+He considers his musical style to be "hip-hop metal rock" with R&B influences.
+After the release of Complex, HipHopDX Asia's MC Galang wrote that there was "no set precedent" for pop stars in the Philippine music industry successfully crossing over to another genre, like Felip has.

 Felip, who speaks Cebuano, Filipino, and English, chose to highlight the Cebuano language in Complex, because Cebuano-language rap and artists have received less attention in the Philippines.